Scalable computation of predictive probabilities in probit models with Gaussian process priors: Discussion

-The above results open up several avenues for future research.
-For instance, the methods in Section \ref{sec.2} can be adapted to any probit model with a multivariate Gaussian prior for the linear predictor.
-These include classical Bayesian probit regression, multivariate probit models and general additive representations relying on basis expansions.
-Extensions to categorical responses under a multinomial probit \textsc{gp} model or to more general priors such as unified skew--normals can also be explored by leveraging results in \citet{Durante2018}, \citet{fasano2020} and \citet{benavoli2020}.
+Finally, it is worth emphasizing that the methods developed in Section \ref{sec.2} can be naturally adapted to any probit model with a multivariate Gaussian prior for the linear predictor.
+Relevant examples include classical Bayesian probit regression, multivariate probit models \citep[e.g.,][]{chib_1998,fasano2019closed} and general additive representations relying on basis expansions.
+Extensions to categorical response data under a multinomial probit GP model or to more general SUN priors can also be explored by leveraging results in \citet{Durante2018}, \citet{fasano2020} and \citet{benavoli2020}.